 As part of the final certification process, applicants are asked to provide employment data converted into FTE.
-To assist with providing this data in a consistent manner, a calculation tool has been developed and is available at https://www.arts.gov.au/publications/location-offset-final-reporting.
+To assist with providing this data in a consistent manner, a calculation tool has been developed and is available at Location Offset Final Reporting | Office for the Arts.